statamic/v2-docs/content/collections/tags/assets.md

       For example, `sort="size"` or `sort="size:asc|title:desc"` to sort by size then by title.
 variables:
   -
-    name: id
+    name: url
     type: string
-    description: The ID of the asset
+    description: "The URL to the asset."
   -
     name: title
     type: string
     description: "The title, if set."
-  -
-    name: url
-    type: string
-    description: "The URL to the asset."
   -
     name: path
     type: string